Nauvoo University: Nauvoo University (2009-2010)

-Board of Trustees
+Board of trustees

 The school drew interest from leaders and educators from the LDS community and the areas of Nauvoo, western Illinois, and southeastern Iowa.
 Its governing body was a 24-member Board of Trustees:

-By January 2009, Harrop, having expressed concerns regarding the lack of operational and financial preparedness for opening the university in fall 2009, was no longer a member of the board of trustees.
-By July 2010, Black and Bell were no longer members of the board.

 First year and indefinite closure

-The university opened in fall 2009, anticipating around 50 students and 20 employees as faculty, administration, and staff.
-It planned to organize as a 501(c)(3) non-profit institution.
-The school anticipated future donations to help it survive.
+The university opened in fall 2009, anticipating around students and employees as faculty, administration, and staff.
+It organized as a 501(c)(3) non-profit institution.

 Chris Benedict, one of the first students at the University, won the U.S. Cyber Challenge in Washington D.C. in December 2009.

 Among the members of Nauvoo University's faculty as of summer 2010 was Clayne Robison, former director of BYU's Opera Program.
 His wife, Vivien Robison, who had been a part-time faculty member at BYU and sang in the Mormon Tabernacle Choir, was also on the faculty.
 Evan L. Ivie, who has a Ph.D. from MIT and was a professor of Computer Science at BYU for several years, was another early faculty member.
 Ivie had been director of the BYU Nauvoo program from 2002 until it was discontinued in 2006.
 Nauvoo University expected more retired professors would to come to teach in the city and local church members would assist in its beginnings.

-Realizing difficulties in its first year, the organization changed its name to "Nauvoo Study Program," then in September 2010 it was discontinued indefinitely.
-In a letter posted to the school's website, Evan Ivie cited insufficient donations, faculty, staff, and students as contributing to this decision.

-The Nauvoo Studies Program, as of 2017, continued operation.
-The program consists of 15 weeks of lectures related to the early history of the Church of Jesus Christ of Latter-day Saints.
-The program is designed for students who are enrolled in a college.
-Many students take college courses at other institutions while enrolled in the program.
+The University had 13 full-time and 6 part-time students the first year.
+Church leadership asked the organizers of the effort to close down the university at the end of the first year, which they did.